agda/agda/doc/user-manual/tools/command-line-options.rst

      Enable double-checking of all terms using the internal typechecker.
+     Off by default.

+.. option:: --no-double-check

+     .. versionadded:: 2.6.2

+     Opposite of :option:`--double-check`.
+On by default.

 .. option:: --guardedness, --no-guardedness

+     .. versionadded:: 2.6.0

      Enable [disable] constructor-based guarded corecursion (see
      :ref:`coinduction`).